joelhulen/MCW-Azure-Synapse-Analytics-end-to-end-solution/Whiteboard design session/WDS student guide - Azure Synapse Analytics end-to-end solution.md

 6. Would data be protected at rest and are there controls over the keys used to encrypt it?

+7. Azure Databricks and Azure Synapse Analytics seem to have overlapping capabilities, how does one choose between them?

 ### Infographic for common scenarios

 ![Overview of Azure Synapse Analytics features and capabilities.
 Showing how one solution provides the user experience with Azure Synapse Studio, a platform for processing data with SQL and Spark, and integrated management of the data lake.](media/infographic.png "Azure Synapse Analytics Overview")